prith82003/CannotCodeGPT/README.md

 node server.js
 ```

-Then, run the development server:
+Then, run the development server in another terminal:

 ```bash
 npm run dev